DanielBogos/ChurnDatabelStudy/README.md

 ## 📁 Repository Structure

-- 📄 Databel.csv  # The fictional data provided by the stakeholder
+- 📄 Databel.csv  - the fictional data provided by the stakeholder
-- 📄 Databel_Case_Study.pbix
+- 📄 Databel_Case_Study.pbix  - file with the 5 dashboard pages
 - 📄 README.md